gavieira/biblioverlap/cran-comments.md

 ### Fifth submission (Version 1.0.4)

 >   Days since last update: 4
 Why is such a quick update needed?
 Please explain.
 Please also re-read the CRAN policies about submission frequency.

 This was entirely my fault, sorry.
-The fixes on my last submission were actually pretty small.
-It's my first package, so I've just forgot about submission frequency policies.
-I promise it won't happen again.
-Thanks for your time!
+The fixes on my last submission were actually pretty small, so the update was not necessary at all.
+It's my first package and I had forgotten about submission frequency policies.
+Rest assured that it won't happen again and thanks for your time!

 ### Fourth submission (Version 1.0.3)